Closing Costs: Your Checklist When Buying a Home in Canada

 Buying a home is an expensive process that can be both exciting and stressful.
 It may be the culmination of years of saving, a dream that many people take a lifetime to pursue.
 As housing costs rise, purchasing a home may seem like a greater challenge than ever before.
 Yet it is still an incredibly rewarding experience, as it can provide you and your family with the comfort, security, and fulfillment of owning a living space that is right for you.

 In order to navigate this process, it is important to understand exactly what you have to pay and what you are paying for.
 Closing costs and other related expenses are often underrecognized; buyers may know the price of the house, but they do not always anticipate the other costs that may be hidden in the complicated journey of finding and purchasing the perfect home.
 The last thing anyone wants is to be surprised by unexpected expenses or to miss important details that will affect your enjoyment of the property.
+If later you sell the house you’re buying, you’ll also have to pay certain fees, including the real estate broker’s commission according to your service agreement, which represents several thousand dollars and is usually deducted from the selling price.

 Paying close attention to the details of these closing costs can spare you future headaches and help make home buying easier for everyone.
-A vital step towards calculating closing costs and other fees is checking out Hardbacon’s mortgage comparison tool.
+A vital step towards calculating closing costs and other fees is checking out a mortgage comparison tool.
 By comparing different mortgages, you can increase your chances of finding the lowest mortgage rates, which could compensate for all the closing costs you’ll have to pay.